Eye Believe Patient Survivorship Seminar

 Pam Coffman is an accomplished art educator and professional artist with more than 22 years of experience teaching studio art and art history at the secondary and college level.
 She received her BA from Rollins College in 1984 and her MS in Art Education and Studio Art from Florida State University in 1993.
 Pam has been the Curator of Education at the Museum of Art- DeLand since 2008.
 As a professional artist, Pam has been actively engaged in making art since the early 1970s.
-Her motivation for making art is “to discover answers to questions that have not been asked.”
+Her motivation for making art is “to discover answers to questions that have

 In addition to pursuing her own artwork, Pam is passionate about sharing the importance of creativity to our physical, mental and spiritual well-being.
 She loves to teach classes and workshops on how to bring creativity into our daily lives and experience the healing benefits that come from creative expression.

 Christine Karper, Ph.D., LMHC obtained her Master’s Degree in mental health counseling and her Doctoral Degree in counselor education and supervision from the University of Central Florida.
 She has been serving the Central Florida Community as a Clinician and a Counselor Educator for over 15 years.
 As a clinician, Dr. Karper enjoys assisting individuals in stress management and in developing means of coping with diverse life challenges, utilizing alternative healing modalities and the gentleness of mind, body, spirit methods.
 Her expertise includes positive psychology and mindfulness to achieve wellness in the context of coping with chronic medical conditions.
 Dr. Karper’s research interests include the use of preventative medicine and positive health behaviors to improve quality of life in patients being treated for cancer and other chronic medical conditions.